Joyce Carol Oates: University

-Oates earned a scholarship to attend Syracuse University, where she joined Phi Mu.
+Oates earned a scholarship to attend Syracuse University, where she joined the Phi Mu fraternity for women.
 She found Syracuse to be "a very exciting place academically and intellectually", and trained herself by "writing novel after novel and always throwing them out when I completed them".
 It was at this point that Oates began reading the work of Franz Kafka, D. H. Lawrence, Thomas Mann, and Flannery O'Connor, and she noted, "these influences are still quite strong, pervasive".
 At the age of 19, she won the "college short story" contest sponsored by Mademoiselle.
 Oates was elected to Phi Beta Kappa as a junior and graduated valedictorian from Syracuse University with a B.A. summa cum laude in English in 1960, and received her M.A. from the University of Wisconsin–Madison in 1961.
 She was a Ph.D. student at Rice University but left to become a full-time writer.

 Evelyn Shrifte, president of the Vanguard Press, met Oates soon after Oates received her master's degree.
 "She was fresh out of school, and I thought she was a genius", Shrifte said.
 Vanguard published Oates' first book, the short-story collection By the North Gate, in 1963.